mihailthebuilder/fight-alerts-backend/README.md

 - ~~set up container for lambda~~
 - ~~write `when` feature step~~
 - write `then` feature step with fight data being returned, NOT logged
+- make the lambda comply with the `then` step

 Look into Cucumber/unit test interaction...
 - how to split message belonging to either